AlepandoCR/DialogPlugin/README.md

 ```

-🧠 Extending the Plugin
+* Extending the Plugin
-You can add more actions, readers, and even UI components by following the builder and registry patterns shown above.
+  * You can add more actions, readers, and even UI components by following the builder and registry patterns shown above.

-🤝 Contributions
+- Contributions
-Pull requests are welcome.
+  * Pull requests are welcome.
-Feel free to adapt the system or use it as the base for your own dialog-based plugin!
+  * Feel free to adapt the system or use it as the base for your own dialog-based plugin!

-📝 License
-This plugin is open and unlicensed.
-You are free to do anything with it.